 In principle, there are three kinds of internships:

 - Many European and American universities have no internship program.
-You apply to individual laboratories.
+You can always apply to individual research groups.

-- Companies, of course, offer internships too, which are often nicely paid and organized.
+- Companies, of course, offer internships too, which can be nicely paid and organized.

 First approach: By people.